BOILING WATER METHOD

 HOT IRON METHOD

-Alternatively, you can use a hot iron to remove the wax.
+You can use a hot iron to remove the wax.

 With ironing, the batik piece will always have a wax residue which gives a slightly stiff parchment-like feeling to touch.